kigster/arli/README.md

 #### Bundle Command Explained

 When you run `arli bundle` in the folder with an `Arlifile`, many things happen.
-Below is another screen shot of running bundle:
+Below is another screenshot of running bundle:

 ![](docs/arli-bundle.png)

-Let's break down what you see on the above screenshot:
+Let's break down what you see in the above screenshot:

- * First Arli prints the header, containing Arli version, the command, as well as the destination library path that the libraries are going to get installed to.

- * Next, Arli is looping, and for each library without the `url` field, it performs a search by the library `name` (and optionally its `version`), and then it prints the resulting library's name in blue.
+ * Arli reads the list of `dependencies`, and for each library without the `url` field, it performs a search by the library `name` and optionally `version`, and then it prints the found library name in blue.
- * The `version` that either was specified in the `Arlifile`, or is the latest for this library is printed next, in green.
+ * The `version` that either was specified in the `Arlifile` or is the latest for this particular library is printed next, in green.
  * Then Arli downloads the library sources either using the URL provided, or the URL attribute of the search result.
 Note, that **Arli always downloads libraries into a temporary folder first.**.
  * Arli then scans the files inside each folder, and cleverly determines the *canonical directory name* for each library based on the most appropriate C/C++ header file.
  * Next, the library is moved to the new canonical name within the temporary folder, and then the canonical folder is moved into the destination library path.
- * If the destination folder already exist, there are three possible actions that can be specified via `-e` flag that will happen:
+ * If the destination folder already exists, three possible actions can happen, and are controlled with the `-e` flag:

-    * the silent default action is to simply **overwrite the existing library folder**.
+    * the default action is to simply **overwrite the existing library folder**.
-    * by using `-e [ abort | backup ]` you can optionally either abort the installation, or create a backup of each existing folder.
+    * by using `-e [ abort | backup ]` you can optionally either abort the installation, or create a backup of the existing folder.

 #### Arlifile "Lock" File